 Please include the following statement on your syllabus:

 “Michigan Technological University complies with all federal and state laws and regulations regarding discrimination, including the Americans with Disabilities Act of 1990.
 If you have a disability and need a reasonable accommodation for equal access to education or services at Michigan Tech, please call the Dean of Students Office, at 487-2212.
-For other concerns about discrimination, you may contact your advisor, Chair/Dean of your academic unit or the Institutional Equity Office, at 487-3310.”
+For other concerns about discrimination, you may contact your advisor, Chair/Dean of your academic unit or the Institutional Equity and Inclusion Office, at 487-3310.”

 Veterans and active duty military personnel with special circumstances (e.g., upcoming deployments, drill requirements, disabilities) are welcomed and encouraged to communicate these, in advance if possible, to their instructor(s).

-The purpose of this form is to assist the Institutional Equity Office in determining whether, or to what extent, a reasonable accommodation for an employee with a disability is required to perform one or more essential functions of their job safely and effectively.
+The purpose of this form is to assist the Institutional Equity and Inclusion Office in determining whether, or to what extent, a reasonable accommodation for an employee with a disability is required to perform one or more essential functions of their job safely and effectively.
 The employee must initiate this request for an accommodation.
 The information will be treated confidentially.